ray-project/ray/doc/source/data/inspecting-data.rst

 Inspecting exeuction statistics
 ===============================

-Ray Data calculates statistics during execution like runtime and memory usage for the different stages.
+Ray Data calculates statistics during execution like the wall clock time and memory usage for the different stages.

 To view stats about your :class:`Datasets <ray.data.Dataset>`, call :meth:`Dataset.stats() <ray.data.Dataset.stats>` on an executed dataset.
 The stats are also persisted under `/tmp/ray/session_*/logs/ray-data.log`.